Indianapolis Wage & Hour Lawyer

 If none of the above are familiar to your job, you may be incorrectly classified as an exempt employee.
 Non-exempt employees are those who work hourly, are entitled to overtime, and whose jobs don’t fall within the above categories.

 Reach out to a wage and hour law attorney at Cleveland Lehner Cassidy for help if you believe you’ve been misclassified.
-Contact us online for help today!
+Contact our law firm online for help today!